Nouhaila321/CovidApp/README.md

  * pymysql
    ![](/images/3)

- #### 4/ Create the Database and Import the data from coronavirus.sql
+ #### 4-Create the Database and Import the data from coronavirus.sql
   mysql -u root -p
   CREATE DATABASE coronavirus;
   exit